spack/github-actions-buildcache/README.md

       run: spack -e . install --no-check-signature

     - name: Push packages and update index
-      run: spack -e . buildcache push --base-image ubuntu:22.04 --unsigned --update-index local-buildcache
+      run: spack -e . buildcache push --base-image ubuntu:22.04 --update-index local-buildcache
 ```

-From a security perspective, notice that the `GITHUB_TOKEN` is exposed to every
+From a security perspective, do note that the `GITHUB_TOKEN` is exposed to every
-subsequent job step.
-(This is no different from `docker login`, which also likes
-to store credentials in the home directory.)
+job step.

 ## Contributing